Calon Energy – system-critical independent power producer in the UK

 - Severn Power Station, Newport

-The Head Office remains at Severn Power Station, where most employees are based, and the newly named business is keen to play an important role in providing the UK with energy at peak times.
+With it’s Head Office at Severn Power Station, where most employees are based, Calon Energy plays an essential part in the UK energy mix.

 Kevin McCullough, Chief Executive, said

-“We are one of the newest entrants in the energy sector which continues to face many challenges and it is important that all of us, as energy consumers, get the lowest prices possible.
+“It is important that all of us, as energy consumers, to get the lowest prices possible.

 Notes to Editors: